Evaluation of the Home Care Packages Programme and Consumer Directed Care

 Template report by all Home Care providers delivering CDC

 Covering a 12-month period (where available) this will collect details of care and services delivered for CDC based Home Care places, care fees charged, use of top up arrangements, use of contingency and unspent funds, use of brokered services, and use of digital technology.
 The template will be an Excel sheet and will be accompanied by written instructions and a telephone helpline for providers managed by KPMG.
-There will be only one collection, which is planned to occur in September 2014.
+The data collection for this was finalised in December 2014.

 Online survey for all Home Care providers